slawekradzyminski/awesome-testing.com/_posts/2024-11-30-kraqa-meetup.md

 We emphasized the critical role of soft skills and leadership in the ever-evolving world of software testing.
 While technical expertise is essential, the ability to navigate interpersonal dynamics, drive collaboration, and adapt to change often sets exceptional testers apart from the rest.
 In our discussion, we highlighted how these skills not only enhance individual performance but also contribute to building high-performing teams.

-Leadership in testing isn’t confined to formal managerial roles.
+Leadership in testing isn't confined to formal managerial roles.
 We agreed that testers can demonstrate leadership by taking ownership of processes, driving quality initiatives, and fostering a culture of improvement within their teams.
 Effective communication is central to this, enabling testers to advocate for quality, bridge gaps between technical and non-technical stakeholders, and navigate the challenges of global, cross-functional teams.

 Adaptability was another key theme, particularly in the context of organizational change.
 Many of us shared experiences of navigating shifts such as pivots in business strategies, team reorganizations, and even layoffs.
 The ability to remain composed, motivate others, and realign efforts in such situations is invaluable.
 We noted that resilience and emotional intelligence are vital for testers to thrive in fast-paced and uncertain environments.